 Can I deduct property (real estate) taxes?

-- Trash collection, library taxes, or anything else not directly related to assessed property value;
+- Taxes for trash collection, libraries, or anything else not directly related to assessed property value;

 - If you're a member of a co-op, only claim your share of the amount paid by the corporation.

-- If you co-own the property with others, split the deduction by what each person paid
+- If you co-own the property with others, split the deduction by what each person paid.